oasis-open/openc2-oif-orchestrator/orchestrator/transport/https/ReadMe.md

 #### Starting Container
  - To start the container

-    - Use dev-compose.yaml, this will pull latest image from gitlab and start the service.
+    - Use dev-compose.yaml, this will pull the latest image from gitlab and start the service.
     ```
     docker-compose -f dev-compose.yaml up
     ```